ArtjomP/articles/replace-function-with-command/index.en.md

 This article looks for a way to reduce the complexity of a method.
 One of the common refactorings for this is [Replace Function with Command](https://refactoring.com/catalog/replaceFunctionWithCommand.html) refactoring.
 The acticle shows a testable implementation of it using C# & it's ICommand interface in detail.

-To reduce the complexity of a method the next tasks needs to be solved:
+To reduce the complexity of a method the next tasks need to be solved:
 - Define the method complexity & it's code smells.
-- Describe known ways to reduce the methods complexity.
+- Describe known ways to reduce the method complexity.
-- Create the testable implementation of the [Replace Function with Command](https://refactoring.com/catalog/replaceFunctionWithCommand.html) refactoring using the ICommand interface to reduce the method complexity.
+- Create a testable implementation of the [Replace Function with Command](https://refactoring.com/catalog/replaceFunctionWithCommand.html) refactoring using the ICommand interface to reduce the method complexity.
 - Define the possible use cases for the [Replace Function with Command](https://refactoring.com/catalog/replaceFunctionWithCommand.html) refactoring for the C# stack.

 ## The method complexity & it's code smells

-The [SOLID](https://en.wikipedia.org/wiki/SOLID) principle says that every class should only one responsibility.
+The [SOLID](https://en.wikipedia.org/wiki/SOLID) principle says that every class should have only one responsibility.
 And what about the methods?
 Sometimes (very frequently actually) a method needs to have more than one responsibility.
 And the method gets very entangled & chained with all of its responsibilities.
 It's getting hard to change not only the method but the whole class.
 The code smells of it are:
 - Method calls more than one private or public method of the class.
 - More than one unit test fails when the method gets changed.
 - Method's unit tests has more than one Assert.
 - Unit tests use a private method to set the state in the unit testing class.

 For example [class Foo](src/replace-function-with-command/Foo.cs) needs to process (or send) some data only when the result is correct.
 This artical deals with the evolution of the **Foo** class by adding generation number to its name, for example, **Foo0**, **Foo1**...
 Initial **Foo0** looks like:

 ```cs
 public class Foo0
 {